JonMurphy/RPZ_add-on/README.md

 [rpz-sleep](RPZ%20wiki.md) - Pause RPZ for a NUMBER of seconds (default 5 minutes).

-PS - I am looking for someone to assist with a WebGUI.

 ### Create a config file for RPZ
 The `rpz-config` script assists in creating, deleting or builing RPZ files.